The-carlos/meli_assessment/README.md

 ## Demanda prediction model

-The following is an explanation of the busness case all the code is keeping in mind the main request:
+The following is an explanation of the business case. **Full code explanation on the main.ipynb file.**

+Requests:

 1. **Pick a model and explain the reason to choose it.**
 2. **Plot a time series for a specific product-customer-agencia.**